 The Swish of the Curtain.
-(1941) This book will be almost impossible to find if you live in the US, but it is still readily available in the UK.
-(I’ve linked to the UK Amazon page here so you can read the reviews and such.)
-I’m including it on this list as a bit of an in-house favorite since the plot revolves around the theater.
+(1941) I'm including this 1940s children's book as a bit of an in-house favorite since the plot revolves around the theater.
 Written when the author was only 14 (!), the book follows the adventures of seven children as they produce and perform in their own stage company.
-If your children have read and enjoyed Noel Streatfield’s Shoes books, this book should be next on the list.
+If your children have read and enjoyed Noel Streatfield's Shoes books, this book should be next on the list.

 Comet in Moominland.
 (1947) This is the first of Finnish author Tove Jansson's Moomin books.
 All the Moominbooks are gentle, quirky fantasy stories about a group of charming creatures.
 In this book Sniff and Moomintroll learn a comet is heading towards Moominvalley.
 Only the greatest of curmudgeons will not love Jansson's creations.

 The Little White Horse.
 (1946) Goudge was a favorite author of the young J.K.
 Rowling for those of you who enjoy facts like that (as I do!).
 Orphan Maria Merryweather goes to live with her cousin in his beautiful home, Moonacre Manor.
 A secret and magical past surrounds the house and Maria find herself smack dab in the midst of an intriguing mystery in which she is the heroine.